 This is a painting my daughter would approve of.
 The smart and self reliant girl fixing the punctured tube for her parent.
 It reminds me of a time long ago when my second son was about nine.
 He just loved real mechanical things from babyhood on up and tended to shun children’s toys.
 Anyway, one day when he was about nine years old I was rotating the wheels on our second car, a sixties vintage Vauxhall Viva, when the phone rang.
 I went into the house to answer it and, on coming back out discovered my son had the Vauxhall jacked up, one wheel off and the spare half put on, bless him.

 This picture reminds me of a situation a friend recounted on his return from Africa where he had been working as a school headmaster.
 He was traveling home in his Land Rover when he got a flat tyre.
 As he got out the jack and proceeded to jack up the “Landy” he noticed a leopard taking much interest in him and getting uncomfortably close.
 He didn’t have a shotgun and had to jump into the vehicle and wait until the leopard seemed to lose interest and go away.
-He got out and got the wheel off and then noticed his sharp toothed spotted friend was coming back, no doubt to offer and helping paw.
-So he had to jump back into the Land Rover again and wait until boredom set in for the big pussy cat and it want away again.
+He got out and got the wheel off and then noticed his sharp toothed spotted friend was coming back, no doubt to offer a helping paw.
+So he had to jump back into the Land Rover again and wait until boredom set in for the big pussy cat and it went away again.
 This process was repeated a number more times until he was able to complete his tire change and finally head home for dinner – having avoided becoming someone else’s dinner.

 And whilst we’re on the subject of outdoor eating, what better picnic vehicle could one have than a Mercer Raceabout.
 The Mercer was the ultimate “wind in your face” driving experience.
 I’m sure the lady will need to secure her sun hat with a scarf if she’s not to lose it on the journey home.